davebiagioni/news-bias-classifier/docs/README.md

 ### Model performance

 Since I generated this data set from scratch, I didn't have much to compare model accuracy to.
 What I could do, however, was compare it to a "biased guesser" model which uses a knowledge of the number of examples per class to make the most probable prediction.
 We'll call this the "benchmark" method.
-If asked to predict a probability that an article is liberal, the benchmark model would always guess 57% since this percentage of all articles are liberal.
-For the same reason, if asked to predict a specific class labels it would always predict "liberal" (for the same reason).
+If asked to predict a probability that an article is liberal, the benchmark model would always guess around 0.57 since this percentage of all articles are liberal.
+For the same reason, if asked to predict a specific class labels it would always predict "liberal".
 Here's how the RNN did against the benchmark:

 | Metric        | RNN           |  Benchmark  |
 | ------------- |-------------| ----- |